SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 Until now.

 Enter “FIT TIPS” — a series of videos aimed answering a specific question.
-Published every 10 days or so, they are brief and to the point, each lasting two minutes or less.
+They are brief and to the point, each lasting two minutes or less.
 You’ll find the first below — a tip I have come to call, “my most frequently given, but ignored advice.”

 Filed Under: Feedback Informed Treatment - FIT